gnunn1/modernize-apps-jboss/docs/cdk-docs/md/04-mono-to-micro-part-2.md

 You can also click the **Fetch Catalog** button to force it to refresh at any time.

-To see the raw JSON output using `curl`, you can open an new terminal window by clicking on the plus (+) icon on the terminal toolbar and then  choose **Open New Terminal**.
-You can also click on the following command to automatically open a new terminal and run the test:
+To see the raw JSON output using curl, open a new Terminal window and enter the following command:
 `curl http://localhost:8081/services/product/329299 ; echo`

 You would see a JSON response like this: